gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 Getting started with deployments is easy.
 They can vary slightly for the application stack being deployed but the simplest phase of a deployment is adding a version and adding the appropriate files to the deployment archive that are needed for the application to run.
 This could be a single file like a `WAR` file for Tomcat, or it could be hundreds of files for stacks like `Ruby on Rails`.

 There are a few ways to create a deployment.
-The first is to use the ``Provisioning -> Code -> Deployments`` section of the application to create them.
+The first is to use the :menuselection:`Provisioning --> Code --> Deployments` section of the application to create them.
 Simply add a new deployment and give it a name representing the application that is being deployed.
 Once a deployment is created select the deployment to view its versions (which will be empty to start).
 Next, it is time to add a version.

 When adding a version there are several options.
 There are 3 types represented by the UI.
 These include File, Fetch, and Git respectively.
 A File deployment allows the user to simply drag their files into the file explorer presented by the dialog.
 This file explorer can take single files or entire file trees (If files exist in subfolders then only the Chrome browser is supported due to browser limitations at the time of this writing).
 This is also the common type that is represented when files are uploaded via the CLI, or available build tool integration plugins.
 Once the files have completed their upload simply save the version for use.